 Sometimes we forget to clean our home most important parts.
 Sink is one of them.
 You can read our article 15 most important things forget to clean your home.
 You will learn more about which area in your home you forget to clean.

 Before you begin removing stains from your fiberglass sink, it’s essential to understand the material you’re dealing with.
-A little background knowledge can help you choose the right cleaning methods without damaging the sink’s surface.
+Knowledge about fiberglass materials will help you select appropriate cleaning methods that protect your sink surface.

 Understanding the nature of a stain will guide you in selecting the correct cleaning agent.
 Here’s how to deal with various types of fiberglass sink stains: